z-adams/Tutorials/Pointers/pointers.md

 Each element of the list stores a pointer to some generic data, and a pointer to the next element in the chain.
-One can immediately see that if we want this structure to store any sort of data, we can't assume its datatype.
+One can immediately see that if we want this structure to store any type of data, we can't assume any one datatype.
 If we want to do this in C, we need to use `void` pointers.

 Void pointers, like all other pointers, simply store a memory address.
 The only difference is that we lose the tools mentioned above: we can't dereference a